Designing homes to conserve energy and use it efficiently, from sources that cause least environmental harm.

 Engineering New Zealand, in its report Engineering a Better New Zealand: Cleaner Energy, suggests that sometime in the future a smart grid could help provide a solution.
 A smart grid would automatically turn on smart appliances when supply is plentiful, “…rather than all the dishwashers in New Zealand running every evening.”

 “Virtual power plants could help by aggregating small-scale generation … including domestic electric vehicles or solar panels and feeding it back into the grid.
 For example, to cover a sudden generation need, a virtual power plant could tell your fridge freezer to take a brief break and your electric vehicle battery to join with thousands of others in feeding energy back into the grid.

 Virtual power plants overcome the fact that our distribution network was designed to supply power from the transmission network to homes, not the other way around.”

-These “distributed energy resources” (DER) could bring considerable benefits to New Zealand, building energy resilience and reducing carbon emissions.
+These “distributed energy resources” (DER) could bring/ New Zealand, building energy resilience and reducing carbon emissions.
 There are also large economic benefits possible.
 A 2021 cost-benefit analysis for the Electricity Authority estimated that the uptake of DER could be worth around $6.9 billion for New Zealand.